easyCZ/SLIP-A-2015/report/hayden.md

 aliasing, we are forced to ensure that frequencies beyond 25Hz are sufficiently filtered out (to conform with the Nyquist–Shannon sampling theorem).

-While high frequency components of an ECG trace can sometimes be of interest, the maximum frequency of the basic QRS sequence is 10Hz, allowing us to filter at slightly above 10Hz.
-This not only satisfies our sampling requirement, but also significantly reduces the amount of noise seen in the signal.
+While high-frequency components of an ECG trace can sometimes be of interest, the maximum frequency of the basic QRS sequence is 10Hz, allowing us to filter at slightly above 10Hz.
+This not only satisfies our sampling requirement but also significantly reduces the amount of noise seen in the signal.

 Roy was responsible for the initial circuit design (based on Jason Nguyen's